 ~Different Shades of Norman Bates’ (The Anti-hero) Character~

-Norman Bates (played by Anthony Perkins) is the Anti-hero of the movie ‘Psycho’.
-Anti-hero in a sense, Norman is suffering from Disassociated Identity Disorder and he generally lives a two different life.
-Whatever he does or speak greatly differs along the two characters he exudes.
+Norman Bates (played by Anthony Perkins) is the antagonist of the ‘Psycho’.
+Norman is suffering from Disassociated Identity Disorder and he generally lives two different lives.
+Whatever he does or speak greatly differs with the character he exudes.

 An obedient son and a dominating mother, are Norman’s two lives.
-To suppress the death of his mother and his ruined adolescence, He, often, is possessed by his mother’s persona and he does things what his mother aspires to do.
+To suppress the death of his mother and his ruined adolescence, He often is possessed by his mother and he does things what his mother would aspire to do.

-A loner but strict, Norman desires woman’s company and love, but he can’t profess his liking or initiate a relationship in fear of his mothers reprisal.
-A psychoanalytic character’s outburst and tantrums is what we get see from him.
-A predecessor of every psychologically ill character of the later movies.
+A loner, Norman desires woman’s company and love, but he can’t profess his liking or initiate any relationship with them in fear of his mothers reprimands.
+He is the predecessor of every psychopaths of the movies that were made after Psycho.